k21971/EvilHack/doc/evilhack-changelog.md

 - Intelligent monsters with Amulet of Yendor now properly flee to escape
 - Non-covetous monsters with Amulet of Yendor now seek the correct high altar on Astral
+- Prevent the high priest of Moloch in the Sanctum from wanting to escape with the Amulet of Yendor